OfficeDev/MS-Graph-Data-Connect/docs/Onboarding-Process.md

 Once you receive communication from us, you need to turn on couple of knobs.

 ### Before using Office 365 data, an Office 365 Admin must take 2 actions:
-1. Give consent to data leaving Office 365
+1. Give consent for copying data from Office 365 to Azure (i.e. keep full control over the data, but allow Azure resources to access it)
 2. Set an approver group within the Office 365 subscription.
-The approver group will be tasked with approving specific requests for data.
+The approver group will be tasked with approving specific requests for access to data.

 ```
 Privileged Access Management (PAM) allows for granular access control over privileged tasks in Office 365.